No Products in the Cart

 As far as reapplication, that depends on what type of sunscreen you’re wearing as well as environmental factors.
 As we discussed previously, chemical sunscreens have a short-lived chemical reaction, therefore they must be reapplied every 2-3 hours.
 This is true even if you’re wearing makeup or on a normal day without swimming or sweating.

 When it comes to facial applications I typically recommend zinc oxide/titanium dioxide sunscreens.
-With these types of sunscreens, such as our Tinted Mineral SPF 40 and Illuminating SPF 58, a physical barrier is created, therefore the protection lasts as long as it is intact on the skin.
+With these types of sunscreens, such as our Tinted Mineral SPF 40 and Pure Protection SPF 40, a physical barrier is created, therefore the protection lasts as long as it is intact on the skin.
 This means that on an average day, without sweating, swimming or wiping it off the face, the protection with zinc oxide/titanium dioxide sunscreens will generally last all day.
 Keep in mind, these types of sunscreens still need to be reapplied after swimming or towel drying, and it's good practice to reapply every 2-3 hours when you are outside as you may have sweated or wiped it off unintentionally.

 In addition to sunscreen, be sure to take additional measures to protect your skin from the sun.
 This can include staying in shaded areas, wearing protective clothing, and enjoying foods that help protect your skin from UV damage such as fish rich in omega-3’s and dark leafy greens.